marcsolanadal/resume/resume-embedded-systems.md

 ---------
 **Senior Front-End Developer** (GFT Technologies, Mar 2017 - Nov 2021 · 4 yrs 9 mos)

-- Developed Front-End solutions on the banking sector.
+- Developed Front-End solutions in the banking sector.
 - Planned new features with the product owner, from idea to production.
 - Solved architectural problems as part of the Front-End architecture team.
-- Advocate of best practices, testing, new tools and technologies.
+- An advocate of best practices, testing, new tools, and technologies.

 **Full-Stack developer** (atSistemas, Oct 2015 - Jun 2016 · 9 mos)

 - Developed Back-End of in-house automatization tools for building hybrid mobile applications.
-- Worked on insurance sector project solving critical issues with product owner.
+- Worked on an insurance sector project solving critical issues with the product owner.

 **Full-Stack developer** (Micronax, Jun 2014 - Dec 2014 · 7 mos)